JinhoLee93/Computer-Vision/tracking_object/README.md

 - Let's say that we want the program to track the person in this frame below:
 - <img src="https://user-images.githubusercontent.com/60580427/118978888-d263b880-b9b2-11eb-9adc-b85287460256.png" height="30%" width="30%">
 - The later frames will also feature the same person but in different position each frame.
+- Will it track the person pretty well?
+Let's find out!